-Dated 7 2 2015 SEAPAC OF IDAHO, INC., an Idaho corporation By: Name: Title: NORTH SNAKE GROUND WATER DISTRICT Dated: January 7, 2015 By: Name: Den Sternan Title: Chorne MAGIC VALLEY GROUND WATER DISTRICT Dated: January 7, 2015 By: Name: 0 5 tco 2 Title: Chain SOUTHWEST IRRIGATION DISTRICT Dated: January 7, 2015 By: Randy Brown Name: Pandy Brown Title: Chairman Title:
+Dated 2 2015 SEAPAC OF IDAHO, INC., an Idaho corporation By: Name: Title: NORTH SNAKE GROUND WATER DISTRICT Dated: January 7, 2015 By: Name: Aen Steum Title: Churum MAGIC VALLEY GROUND WATER DISTRICT Dated: January 7, 2015 By: Name: D 5 + co = Title: Chscm = SOUTHWEST IRRIGATION DISTRICT Dated: January 7, 2015 By: A andy brown Name: Dandy brown Title: Chairman

-STATE OF IDAHO

-: ss.

-County of Twin Falls )

-On this 12 day of January, 2015, before me, a Notary Public for the State of Idaho, personally appeared 15hley, known or identified to me to be the 12 resident, of SEAPAC OF IDAHO, INC., that executed the instrument or the person who executed the instrument on behalf of said corporation, and acknowledged to me that such corporation executed the same.
+STATE OF IDAHO) : ss.
+County of Twin Falls) On this /2 day of Jan nuary, 2015, before me, a Notary Public for the State of Idaho, personally known or identified to me to be the resident , of at executed the instrument or the person who executed the instrument on appeared Men Ushle y, known or identified to me to be the President, of SEAPAC OF IDAHO, INC., th at executed the instrument or the person who executed the instrument on behalf of said corporation, and acknowledged to me that such corporation executed the same.

 NOTARY PUBLIC FOR IDAHO

-Residing at: Bir h |
+Residing at: Bich |

 My Commission Expires: 9-26-15

-STATE OF IDAHO
+STATE OF IDAHO : ss.
 County of Bannock

-On this 7th day of January, 2015, before me, a Notary Public for the State of Idaho, personally appeared RANDY BROWN, known or identified to me to be the Chairman, of SOUTHWEST IRRIGATION DISTRICT, LYNN CARLQUIST, known or identified to me to be the Chairman, of NORTH SNAKE GROUND WATER DISTRICT and DEAN STEVENSON, known or identified to me to be the Chairman, of MAGIC VALLEY IRRIGATION DISTRICT, that executed the instrument or the person who executed the instrument on behalf of said corporations, and acknowledged to me that such corporations executed the same.
+On this day of January, 2015, before me, a Notary Public for the State of Idaho, personally appeared RANDY BROWN, known or identified to me to be the Chairman, of SOUTHWEST IRRIGATION DISTRICT, LYNN CARLQUIST, known or identified to me to be the Chairman, of NORTH SNAKE GROUND WATER DISTRICT and DEAN STEVENSON, known or identified to me to be the Chairman, of MAGIC VALLEY IRRIGATION DISTRICT, that executed the instrument or the person who executed the instrument on behalf of said corporations, and acknowledged to me that such corporations executed the same.